Teaching

 12. Generalized Linear Models

-Strategy in Projects: Game Theoretic Approach
+Strategy in Project Management: Game Theoretic Approach

 This course offers an overview of game theory and its application in project management.
 Game theory is a mathematical framework designed to analyze strategic decision-making where multiple parties are involved.
 Project managers frequently encounter scenarios requiring decisions that affect not only their goals but also those of other stakeholders.
 In such instances, game theory can offer valuable insights for making better decisions, especially in situations characterized by uncertainty and incomplete information.